TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

     ```bash
     student1-win1 | FAILED! => {
-        "msg": "The module win_ping was redirected to ansible.windows.win_ping, which could not be loaded."
+        "msg": "The module win_ping was redirected to community.windows.win_ping, which could not be loaded."
     }
     ```